 As a dog owner and dog lover, you must make sure that your dog is getting all the nutrients required for good health and growth.
 Same as humans, big dogs, medium sized dogs and even the smallest dog breeds require a balanced diet rich in all nutrients and regular exercise to maintain their health.

-Veterinarian, Dr. Abdul Basit Javed shares tips on how you can know if your dog getting all the nutrients it requires.
+Veterinarian, Dr. Abdul Basit Javed shares tips on how you can know if your dog is getting all the nutrients it requires.

 Teeth should be hard if the dog is fully grown, free from dental tartar (hard plaques on teeth).